 Indonesia Clean Energy Development Project

-The U.S. Agency for International Development (USAID), selected Tetra Tech to implement the Indonesia Clean Energy Development (ICED) project.
-Now in its second phase, ICED is the centerpiece of USAID Indonesia’s low emissions development support in the energy sector.
+Tetra Tech was contracted by the U.S. Agency for International Development (USAID) to help Indonesia meet its ambitious low-emissions and renewable energy targets through the Indonesia Clean Energy Development (ICED) Project, which began in 2011 and runs through 2020.
+Now in its second phase, ICED is the centerpiece of USAID and Indonesia’s development support in the energy sector.

 We recognize the valuable assistance to PLN that has been provided by Tetra Tech under the ICED project and look forward to continued cooperation under ICED-II.Nasri Sabayang, Director, Indonesia National Utility Company (PLN)